New Jersey Roads - NJ 94

 Somehow, the NJ 94 shield ended up fine, while the NJ 15 shield will eat your babies.
 Hint: just because it can fit in the circle, that does not mean it SHOULD fit in the circle.

 Again, folks: You can't junction a route when you're already on it.
 NJDOT has trouble figuring this out, but anyway, here's proof that NJ 94 indeed crosses the Columbia Bridge (second exit), as US 46 goes straight and there is certainly no route off the first exit.
+Because 46 EB just merged with 94 SB, there's no excuse that US 46 traffic is junctioning NJ 94 for the first time.

 Only shield I've seen like this for the Columbia Bridge - or maybe it's the Portland Bridge.
 Or maybe it depends on who you ask.
-I'm not sure it even has an official name (awaits correction by ravenous NJ roadgeeks).
+I'm not sure it even has an official name (awaiting correction by ravenous NJ roadgeeks).

 There it is.
 US 611 is now PA 611, and has been for decades, but little bits remain, and this is the only piece in NJ of any route no longer in NJ.
 This was the reassurance for US 611 SB, coming from what is now NJ 94 SB, and passing back into PA, where it headed straight into the current PA 611 SB (PA 611 exits itself now to stay in the state).

-Into New York on NY 94
+Into New York on 94

 Onto I-80